Shreshth-1/Shreshth-1/README.md

 # Yo!
 Wassup 👾

 **Hey, I’m _Shreshth_ — your friendly, lame tech guy who’d rather solve bugs than read theorems or memorize definitions from textbooks🫠.
 I’m not the best on the transcript, but I’m usually the best at bringing skills, creativity, and fun energy to any team I join.
-Most of my projects are private (so don’t go hunting for commits 👀), but the impact I’ve made at every place I’ve worked is anything but hidden.
 I don’t take life too seriously, but when it’s time to build, I give it everything I’ve got.👾**

 ![Working Guy Demo](workingGuy.gif)